Is it time to retire your SharePoint On-Premise intranet?

 Security

 SharePoint Online: Data is compliant with industry-specific security standards.
-Microsoft Teams are built upon an enterprise-grade cloud that provides advanced-level security capabilities with files being stored in SharePoint.
+Microsoft Teams are built upon an enterprise-grade cloud that provides advanced-level security capabilities, with files being stored in SharePoint.
 Microsoft and SharePoint’s partnership allows data to always remain encrypted, including when in transit.

 SharePoint On-Premise: Organizations are responsible for their own data security.